 Student-created Tampa Bay Watershed Videos

 After completing the lesson, the eighth graders were given an alternative assessment challenge to create an informational video that would teach others about their local watershed, why it is important, and how we can keep it healthy.
-Students were allowed to bring a ONE PAGER with notes regarding any content they wanted to use in their videos.
+Students were allowed to use one sheet of notes regarding any content they wanted to feature in their video.
 Partners were randomly assigned; and the pairs had only 2 class periods (1 hour each) to complete their videos during the school day.
-Since the video was made during school under a limited time frame, please excuse any background noises that might be from students walking by, lockers closing or cars driving by.
+(Since the videos were made at school under a limited time frame, please excuse any background noises that might be from school hallways, lockers or cars driving by.)

 To involve the greater community, each student was asked to share their video with a parent / guardian and one other adult for feedback.
 The feedback received was overwhelmingly positive!
 Here are a few of the videos that were created this year.